Toblerone Done Right - Chocolate Mountains

 My process was:

-Creating realistic 3D models of mountains is straightforward: starting from a realistic heightmap, simply extrude a 3D model.
+Creating realistic 3D models of mountains is straightforward: start with a realistic heightmap and use it to displace a subdivided surface.
 But where to get the realistic heightmap?

 My first idea was to use real-life terrain, by exporting a heightmap of a mountain from Google Earth.
 However, after a lot of searching it was difficult to find a real-life mountain which conformed to a perfect pyramid.
 Instead, I created my own heightmap using terrain generation software.
 I had played with Terragen in the distant past, but World Creator was the current best-in-class.

-Starting with a 2048x2048 resolution, with 1m per pixel precision, I played with parameters until I had a good starting point:
+Starting with a 2048x2048 heightmap at a scale of 1m per pixel, I played with parameters until I had a good starting point:

 I applied the “Dunes” filter to get a more pyramidal shape: